NicholasSynovic/nicholassynovic.github.io/content/summaries/svms-a-practical-consequence-of-learning-theory.md

 > A summary of the paper

-The essay *SVMs: A Practical Consequence of Learning Theory* by Bernhard Scholkopf discuss both the mathematical theory and current practice of using SVMs.
+The essay *SVMs: A Practical Consequence of Learning Theory* by Bernhard Scholkopf (as part of the larger *Support vector machine* collection of essays in the July/ August edition of the 1998 IEEE Intelligent Systems magazine) \[1\] discuss both the mathematical theory and current practice of using SVMs.
 SVMs are useful in a research aspect as their functionality can be mathematically explained.
 SVMs are a linear classifier that operate in multi-dimensional space through the usage of a hyper plane.
 Hyper planes are choosen by finding support vectors, which are instances of a class that are closest to one another.
 The hyper plane then splits these two instances into two seperable sides.
 To assist in this calculation, a kernel algorthm is applied to map one dimensionality space to another for easier computation.

 Overall, this paper provides a good understanding of the theory behind SVMs.
 It also alludes to additional usages of SVMs and their current problems, but it is